lewishead29/jet-take-home/README.md

 - Assume that users are English-speaking as it is a UK based API.
 No additional language support needed.

-- Assume that cuusine tags like 'Collect stamps', 'Deals', 'Cheeky Tuesday' aren't actually cuisines and can be left out.
+- Assume that cuisine tags like 'Collect stamps', 'Deals', 'Cheeky Tuesday' aren't actually cuisines and can be left out.

 - Assume that no user authentication is needed.